samveluIBM/postgres-app/README.md

-# mongodb-app
+# postgres-app

-Lab 006: Using Persistent Storage
+Uses Persistent Storage

-A Node.js application for OpenShift of IBM Z for viewing and adding to a MongoDB database of sample user data
+A Node.js application for OpenShift of IBM Z with get and post api for viewing and adding to a Postgres database